Skip to content

 Saving the configuration

-ℹ : Configuration requires the user to be logged in and have an asset installed.
+ℹ : Configuration requires the user to be logged in and have a connector installed.
 If these requirements are not met, please refer to the installation section.

 1. Save configuration: